-We’ve written this guide mainly thinking of new players, just recently enamoured by the arcane power of Planeswalkers, but even for an experienced duelist who knows their enchantments and artifacts like the back of their hand, there’s never any harm in a quick deck-building refresher.
+We’ve written this guide mainly thinking of new players, just recently enamoured by the arcane power of Planeswalkers, but even for an experienced duelist who knows their enchantments and artifacts like the back of their hand, there’s never any harm in a quick ‘how to build a deck‘ refresher.
 In either case, read on and we’ll walk you through the basics.

 Don’t be intimidated by the challenge in front of you, building a Magic deck can be boiled down to a straightforward and enjoyable process.
 Rather than a dry exercise of instruction-reading and rule-following, you can turn your deck-building into an opportunity for experimentation and discovery – finding what works for you and what doesn’t, while expanding your knowledge of the game along the way.